skybert/skybert-net/src/craftsmanship/books.md

 title: Books that I wish I'd read earlier
 date: 2017-02-08
 category: craftsmanship
-tags: craftsmanship, books
+tags: craftsmanship, book

 These are the best programming books I've read.
+Wish only I had read the earlier 😃

 ## #1 The Pragmatic Programmer: From Journeyman to Master